umpc/go-zrange/README.md

 go get -u github.com/umpc/go-zrange
 ```

-This package implements an efficient algorithm for performing spatial range queries with Geohash-encoded keys and a search radius.
+Package `zrange` implements an efficient algorithm for performing geospatial range queries with Geohash-encoded keys and a search radius.

 The `RadialRange` method appears to be sufficient for range queries of around 5,000km or less.
 Changes that efficiently add support for larger query ranges are welcome.